-Have you ever walked down an Edinburgh street past a run of jewellery shop windows and thought, 'Everything is white, where is the colour and vibrancy?'
+Have you ever walked down a city street past a run of jewellery shop windows and thought, 'Everything is white, where is the colour and vibrancy?'
 Here is an introduction to coloured diamonds which may make you reconsider your diamond wish list and see you stand out from the crowd.

 Regardless of whether you are looking for one of the most emotional pieces of jewellery you will ever buy - an engagement ring, or have never before bought a piece of fine jewellery, or perhaps already have an enviable collection, it is really important that you are fully informed about the quality of the gemstones and diamonds within the jewellery you are buying.
 As one of the most experienced jewellery professionals in Scotland, I can ensure you are completely appraised of all the appropriate information.

 So, diamonds are white aren't they?
 The short answer is no. In fact, when we talk about the colour of a diamond and how ‘white’ it is, we are actually describing how colourless it is.
 The ‘whitest’ diamonds technically have no discernible colour, or tint, whilst those which are described as being ‘off white’ show a discernible colour or tint.